eoinbarry142/Major-Project/README.md

 # Major-Project
 ![pic](https://user-images.githubusercontent.com/93496368/166609940-c3250e2a-937b-4d01-869c-f0996e32b3f4.png)

 This is my 4th year Major Project that is currently in development.
 It is a game called Mana developed using Unreal Engine 4 in C++.
+In Mana, your only objective is to explore islands in search of shrines.
+When all of the shrines on the island have been found, the player can return to their boat to sail to the next island.
+Mana was created to be a sensory experience in an attempt to benefit the player's mental health.
+The game has minimum HUD elements and tranquil sounds to immerse and relax the player.
+The foliage and rocks on the islands are procedurally generated to give the player the feeling that they are exploring something new and untouched.

 ## Features
 * Procedural generation scripts written in C++ to randomly spawn shrines on complex landscape.